From the simplest clues, a character can take shape.

 To convey his body type:

-Raul was the only new kid on the swim team to already have a swimmer’s body.
+Raul was the only new kid on the swimming team who already had a swimmer’s body.

 If you need or want to let the reader know the character’s physical characteristics in your story, simply work that information in without dumping it.